Updated March 11th, 2021

 AOE and DCF are also very concerned about this.
 We have proposed to USDA to allow these students to receive the same benefit as other children in their grade, based on what their attendance modality would have been if not for their special education status.
 We are awaiting word from USDA as to whether this will be approved and will update the field when we hear a response.

 These students are eligible for benefits (assuming all other criteria are met) for the months that they were enrolled in your school.
 However, they are not eligible for benefits during which they were not enrolled in your school.
-Exclude them from your list of eligible students for months in which they were not enrolled.
+Indicate “None” in the eligibility column of the template for months in which they were not enrolled.

 Q19.
 Can we see the template for the file we will need to submit to DCF?